 If you’re not in a hurry to move in, consider waiting and focusing on building your credit.
 Doing this can put your credit health in good standing and, when it’s time to shop around for rentals, you won’t have to be as worried about proving you’re a good tenant to prospective landlords.
 There are plenty of strategies that you can use to help increase your credit score, like focusing on paying off existing debt.

-Finding an apartment is exciting, but worrying about your credit score can make it challenging.
-The best thing to remember is that bad credit is not the end.
-With a little planning and patience—and maybe some help from a credit repair service—you may be able to improve your credit score.
-While you may have to put in a little extra work to prove you’re a desirable tenant, following the strategies in this article can help increase your chances of getting an apartment even with bad credit.
+Finding an apartment is exciting, but worrying about your credit can make it challenging.
+While you may have to put in a little extra work to prove you’re a desirable tenant, following the strategies in this article may help increase your chances of getting an apartment even with bad credit.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.